top of page

 The ANZPRA Early Career Researcher (ECR) Award is an initiative designed to enable ECRs to visit other laboratories to learn new techniques and/or advance collaborations, with the purpose to enhance the awardee’s career development.
 Such laboratory visits can be undertaken in conjunction with attendance at a major conference.
 The award may also provide opportunities for ECRs to gain vital skills and experience in preparing grant proposals.

 Applications must be prepared in consultation with the ECR’s supervisor/mentor, and the objective of the visit has been discussed with and supported by the host laboratory/research team, prior to the application being submitted.
-Applicants must be within 5 years of receiving their PhD (or highest degree), and must have been ANZPRA members for at least 12 months.
+Applicants must be within 5 years of receiving their PhD (or highest degree) and at least one of the two ECRs must have been a financial member for at least 12 months.
 Awards are valued at up to $1000AU.

 This award will be a quick turnaround, with applications assessed immediately and outcomes notified the following week.